-The MA in Korean Literature aims to:
+The MA Korean Studies (Literature Pathway) aims to:

 - provide extensive, critical knowledge of pre-modern and modern Korean literary traditions;

 - develop advanced competency in reading and understanding literary works in Korean, and literary translation skills into English;